-The number of stereo or mono AUX sends is fully configurable.
+- Output Channels This also applies to the outputs.
+On the General Patch page, each channel's output can be selected and sent to any analog or digital output destination. - AuxiliariesThe number of stereo or mono AUX sends is fully configurable.
 The users can establish the number and type of AUX sends they would like to use.
-The AUX master channel can be equipped with the same selection of processing blocks such as equalizer, dynamics, delay, and more.
+The AUX master channel can be equipped with the same selection of processing blocks such as equalizer, dynamics, delay, and more. - Clean-Feeds/Mix-Minus (N-1/N-X) Clean-Feeds/Mix-Minus or N-1/N-X buses can be set up in stereo or mono, and are configurable in number. - Multi-track and Group Routing Full multi-track and group routing can be configured.

-Clean-Feeds/Mix-Minus (N-1)

-Clean-Feeds/Mix-Minus or N-1 buses can be set up in stereo or mono, and are configurable in number.

-Multi-track and Group Routing

-Full multi-track and group routing can be configured.

-Solo Modes

-Each channel features a Solo/PFL Switch.
-Depending upon the mode selected within the Control Bay, a variety of functions can be achieved, including: Standard Solo, Solo-In-Place, Standard PFL, and (for Vista 6 only) Broadcast PFL, etc. A very handy PFL/Solo Reset is provided to disengage any solos regardless of where they are engaged on the console.
+Solo Modes Each channel features a Solo and a PFL Switch.
+Depending upon the mode selected within the Control Bay the SOLO key is active as SOLO or Solo-In-Place.
+Clearing these buttons can be achieved by opening the corresponding fader in case "PFL BC" (Broadcast) is active.
+A very handy PFL/Solo Reset is provided to disengage any solos regardless of where they are engaged on the console.
 This eliminates the need to "search" for solos with large console configurations.
 A key to define certain channels to be safe from being muted in "Solo-In-Place" mode is also provided.
-This set will be stored once per title.
+This set will be stored with each title.